 We are sent to the gynae ward which is in a different building on the third floor.
 Shortly after the woman is seen, we are called into the doctor's office.
-I am relieved it is a female gynaecologist.
+I'm relieved it is a female gynaecologist.
 Her English is very limited.
 I did my best to answer the questions she asks me 'when was your last period', 'how far along are you?', 'when did you start to bleed?', 'do you have any health conditions we should know about - diabetes?'.
 I tell her I have cPTSD.
-I keep saying 'I am scared'.
-She does not say anything to alleviate my fears.
-Rob sits in a chair next to me and does not speak because he is frozen in the moment
+I keep saying 'I'm scared'.
+She doesn't say anything to alleviate my fears.
+Rob sits in a chair next to me and doesn't speak because he is frozen in the moment